Ensuring the safety and performance of medical devices

 KEY TERMS

+1. Medical device.
+A term covering a wide variety of products used for medical purposes.
 It does not achieve its principal intended action by pharmacological, immunological or metabolic means, but the latter may assist in its function.
-Examples range from bandages through hip replacements to pacemakers.
+Examples range from bandages to hip replacements to pacemakers.
 The complete definition of the term medical device is laid down in Article 2(1) of Regulation (EU) 2017/745.

 MAIN DOCUMENT